 Still, booking tickets online way in advance is your best bet.

 Please keep in mind that Cubana tends to have massive delays.
 Don’t even think about same-day connections to your international flights.
-Always allow at least 24 hours, better still two days.
+Always allow at least 24 hours, or better still two days.

 Cubans travel by basically every container with wheels.
-Old busses, lorries, collectives, you name it.
+Old buses, lorries, collectives, you name it.
 Obviously, you can try that, too.
 But firstly, it can be really time-consuming – and I’m talking hours.
-And then I also find it a bit unfair towards the locals who depend on this slow, uncomfortable, and most of all very cheap of travelling.
+And then I also find it a bit unfair towards the locals who depend on this slow, uncomfortable, and most of all very cheap way of travelling.
 Mind you, you are taking their seat.
 You can afford another service, they can’t.

 The fare includes only 20 kilograms of luggage.
 This will be weighed and you’ll be charged.